Magenta (Welsh band): Side Projects

+Christina Booth has, as of March 2024, released three solo albums: Broken Lives And Bleeding Hearts (2010), The Light (2015), and Bar Stool Prophet (2023).

+Chris Fry released his solo album Composed in 2012, consisting of acoustic guitar instrumentals.

 Awards

 In 2004, Magenta received the Classic Rock Society Award for "Best Female Vocalist" and "Best Live Band".
 The Classic Rock Society (CRS) honours groups or artists who are popular with the public, but whose music remains unpublicised by national media and radio station programmers.
 Other past contributors and recipients have included Pallas, IQ, Spock's Beard, Flower Kings, Mostly Autumn, Karnataka, Pendragon and many others from the progressive rock genre.